welpo/tabi/content/blog/mastering-tabi-settings/index.md

 |:----:|:-------:|:-------------:|:-----------------:|:-------------------:|
 |  ✅  |   ✅    |      ✅       |         ✅        |         ❌          |

-You can hide specific pages or entire sections from your feed by setting `hide_from_feed = true`.
+You can control how content appears in your feeds using two settings:

+1. `hide_from_feed = true`: Hides content from all feeds (main, section, and tag feeds)
+2. `hide_from_main_feed = true`: Hides content only from the main feed while keeping it visible in section and tag feeds

 ### Comments {#adding-comments}